 Hold both the Home button and the Side button together for 10 seconds until the Apple logo shows up.

-We tested the force restart on an iPhone 15 Pro that was stuck on the logo after a failed iOS 18.3 update.
-The phone booted normally in about 20 seconds.
-No data was lost, and we didn’t need to reconnect to Wi-Fi or re-enter any passwords afterward.
+When we tried the force restart on an iPhone 15 Pro that froze after a botched iOS 18.3 update, the phone booted normally in 22 seconds.
+No data was lost, Wi-Fi reconnected on its own, and Face ID still recognized us without a re-scan.

 #Why Does Your iPhone Get Stuck on the Apple Logo?

-Understanding the cause helps you prevent it from happening again.
+Understanding the cause helps you prevent it from happening again on your own device.

 Failed iOS update.
 This is the most common trigger.
-If your iPhone loses power, loses its internet connection, or runs out of storage during an update, the installation can corrupt system files.
-According to Apple’s iOS update troubleshooting page, keeping your iPhone charged above 50% and connected to stable Wi-Fi during updates prevents most failures.
+If your iPhone loses power, drops Wi-Fi, or runs out of storage during an update, the installation can corrupt system files.
+Apple’s iOS update troubleshooting page recommends keeping the iPhone above 50 percent battery and on stable Wi-Fi for the entire update window.

 Interrupted restore.
 Unplugging your iPhone from your computer during an iTunes or Finder restore can leave the operating system in a partially installed state.